U.S. flag

 Anterior Single-Incision Technique

-• The most common complication is an injury to the lateral antebrachial cutaneous nerve exiting between brachialis and brachioradialis at the antecubital fossa.
-Damage to the radial nerve or the posterior interosseous nerve is the most severe complication that would be encountered in this setting.[13]
-The posterior interosseous nerve can be protected by reducing lateral retraction and keep the forearm supinated throughout the procedure.
+- The most common complication is an injury to the lateral antebrachial cutaneous nerve exiting between the brachialis and brachioradialis at the antecubital fossa.
+Damage to the radial nerve or the posterior interosseous nerve is the most severe complication that would be encountered in this setting.[15]
+The posterior interosseous nerve can be protected by reducing lateral retraction and keeping the forearm supinated throughout the procedure.

 Dual-Incision Technique

-• The dual-incision technique is more common to develop synostosis and heterotopic ossification than the single-incision approach.
+- The dual-incision technique is more common in developing synostosis and heterotopic ossification than the single-incision approach.

-Distal biceps tendon fixation techniques: There are various options to fix the distal biceps tendon.
+Distal Biceps Tendon Fixation Techniques: Various options exist to fix the distal biceps tendon.
 Either through a bone tunnel, suture anchors, interosseous screw fixation, or suspensory cortical button.

 Differential Diagnosis